ElectronNET/Electron.NET/README.md

 }
 ```

+__Please note:__ Currently it is important to use ASP.NET Core with MVC.
+If you are working with the dotnet CLI, use

+   dotnet new mvc

 ## Start the Application

 For the tooling you will need your dotnet-electronize package [ElectronNET.CLI NuGet package](https://www.nuget.org/packages/ElectronNET.CLI/).
 This package __must__ be referenced in the .csproj like this: